The First Year Inquiry Program offers General Education courses featuring

 - close student-student & student-Instructor relationships & communication.

-- active participation through inquiry-guided learning [no boring lectures!]
+- active participation through inquiry-guided learning [no boring instructor monologues--classes are interactive!]

 - support & assistance in making the transition from high-school to university-level thinking.